course-details-portlet

 Course content

-This course gives an in-depth understanding for contemporary dramaturgical perspectives, models and strategies.
-The content of the course can vary from semester to semester, and it is connected to the collegiums relevant research projects.
+This course provides an in-depth understanding of contemporary dramaturgical perspectives, models, and strategies.
+Students engage in analyses of their own and/or others’ practices as part of their reflective work.
+The content of the course may vary from semester to semester and is connected to the research projects of the academic staff.

 Learning outcome